slu-openGIS/compstatr/README.md

 3.  `cs_get_data()` - scrapes either a single month or a full year worth of data from SLMPD’s website

-These functions are only available on GitHub right now.
-In order to enable them, there is one breaking change for users - all variable names are standardize into `snake_case` at import.
+In order to enable them, there is one breaking change for users - all variable names are standardized into `snake_case` at import.
 This will impact code that has been written using a prior version of `compstatr`.

-## What’s on the Roadmap?

-Before v0.2.0 is officially released, a vignette describing the scraping methodology is also planned because few resources are available online for scraping sites that are arranged like SLMPD’s.
-Pre-built notebooks containing code for working with SLMPD data are also planned.

 ## Installation